NieuwlandGeo/SLDReader/README.md

 ### Dynamic parameter values

-According to the SLD spec, most values can be mixed type (a combination ofplain text and [Filter expressions](https://docs.geoserver.org/stable/en/user/styling/sld/reference/filters.html#sld-filter-expression)).
-This means that most values can depend on a feature's properties.
-The SLDReader only supports dynamic values with PropertyName elements in these cases:
+According to the SLD spec, most values can be mixed type (a combination of plain text and [Filter expressions](https://docs.geoserver.org/stable/en/user/styling/sld/reference/filters.html#sld-filter-expression)).
+This means that most values can depend on feature properties.

+SLDReader supports dynamic values in these cases:

 - PointSymbolizer Size
 - PointSymbolizer Rotation
 - TextSymbolizer Label
+- SvgParameters used for styling:
+  - `stroke`
+  - `stroke-opacity`
+  - `stroke-width`
+  - `fill`
+  - `fill-opacity`
+  - `font-family`
+  - `font-style`
+  - `font-weight`
+  - `font-size`

+**Note:** dynamic parameter values currently have no effect on Marks used inside GraphicStroke or GraphicFill and will use SLD defaults instead.

+### Arithmetic operators

-Also there is currently no support for arithmetic operators (Add,Sub,Mul,Div).
+There is currently no support for arithmetic operators (Add,Sub,Mul,Div).

 ### Units of measure